TITLE 77: PUBLIC HEALTH

 "Provisional registration" means a document issued by the Department of Public Health to a qualifying patient or designated caregiver who has submitted:

-a valid and complete online application and paid a fee to participate in the Compassionate Use of Medical Cannabis Pilot Program pending approval or denial of the patient's application; or
+a valid and complete online application and paid a fee to participate in the Compassionate Use of Medical Cannabis Program pending approval or denial of the patient's application; or

 a completed application for terminal illness.
 (Section 10(s-5) of the Act)